Eyal Ben-Ari: Career

-Sexual harassment conviction
+Sexual harassment charges

 In May 2008, a teaching assistant at Hebrew University published accusations of sexual misconduct regarding one of Ben-Ari's colleagues, which led to closer scrutiny of the department.
 Ben-Ari's troubles with the law began when a number of students sent an anonymous e-mail to university authorities, accusing him of rape and of threatening to withhold their research funding if they refused to have sex with him.
 Department chair Zali Gurevitch also said that in 2007, another student had mentioned rumours of Ben-Ari's sexual misconduct to him; Gurevitch took the matter to the university administration, but the student was unwilling to testify formally, and the matter was not further investigated.
 Ben-Ari was arrested in July 2008, then remanded to house arrest and banned from university premises for 30 days pending further investigation.
 Ben-Ari denied the charges against him, and when questioned by police would admit only that he had had a consensual affair with a student 12 years prior.
 In August 2008, three female students filed sexual harassment complaints against Ben-Ari.
 Police announced that they were also seeking students willing to file sexual assault complaints against him.

 However, in September 2008 it was announced that no charges would be filed.
 An editorial in Haaretz criticised the media for their sensationalistic reporting of the prurient details of the incident, as compared to the lack of fanfare with which they announced that no charges would be filed.
 In June 2009, the State Attorney formally closed the case against Ben-Ari due to the statute of limitations.
 In the aftermath of the incident, HUJI proposed a rule forbidding intimate relations between students and professors.
 HUJI responded to media inquiries by stating that Ben-Ari was on sabbatical.
 He had been scheduled to teach at the University of Hong Kong in the fall semester of 2008.

 Ben-Ari was seen visiting the HUJI campus in December 2008, to the consternation of those who had accused him.
 He had been scheduled to take up lecturing duties again at HUJI in early 2009, teaching one undergraduate course about family and education in Japan, and one graduate course about anthropology in Israel; however, he volunteered to delay his return while the case against him was still open.
 By September 2010, Ben-Ari still had not taken up lecturing duties again, though he was acting as an advisor for graduate students.
 Newspaper reports claimed that internal university disciplinary hearings against him were underway.
 In late February 2011, the university formally announced that Ben-Ari would be suspended for two years without salary or right to use research funding, and requested the Jerusalem District Prosecutor's Office look into the possibility of reopening the criminal case against him.